Boykina3/CPS_490_Messenger_-project/README.md

 #### Create an Auction

-  1.User logs into thier account.
+  1.User logs into their account.

   2.Click Create Auction button.